mkjelland/spring-boot-postgres-on-k8s-sample/README.md

 This demo deploys a simple Spring Boot web application that connects to Postgres onto a Kubernetes cluster.

+You can watch this demo along with an introduction to Kubernetes concepts [here](https://www.youtube.com/watch?v=OsWXtVbTnv0).

 ## Prerequisites

 - Kubernetes cluster with kubectl installed and configured to use your cluster